 5. Don't ferment too long.
 It's not better ~ Kefir

-Kefir is best when it’s done fermenting at 24 hours or when it is sour and tart.
+So many people think that letting your cultures ferment longer is better, but this is not true.
+Kefir is best when it's done fermenting at 24 hours or when it is sour and tart.
 Letting it go 48 hours or longer diminishes the probiotics as the bacteria run out of food to eat and then start to die.
-The only time there is an exception is when you second ferment your kefir.
-You are placing some fruit in your kefir which gives it another food source.
+The only time there is an exception is when you second ferment your kefir by placing some fruit in your kefir which gives it another food source.
 This will actually increase the probiotics as it eats the sugars from the fruit.

 6. Don't ferment too long.
 It's not better ~Kombucha